Nath-JsnB/Internship-Assessment-2/README.md

 2. **Open Your Browser:**
    Go to [http://localhost:8080](http://localhost:8080)

-   You’ll see a table of rooms and their real-time temperatures and statuses.
+   A table of rooms and their real-time temperatures and statuses showed be displayed.
+   **Note:** The dashboard will only show room temperatures after the sensor simulator has started publishing data.

 3. **Integration:**
-   The dashboard listens for updates from the middleware and displays them as they change.
-It works alongside the existing simulator and middleware services.
+   The dashboard reports on middleware updates and displays the changes.
+It works in association with present middleware and simulation services.

 #### File Structure

-- `dashboard.py` — Launches the Flask-SocketIO server.
+- `dashboard.py` — In dashboard.py we launch the Flask-SocketIO server.
 - `templates/dashboard.html` — Web dashboard interface.

 ---

 ## Unit Test Scripts

-The following unit tests verify correct authentication, error handling, and logic for the legacy API and middleware service.
+The below set of Unit tests for core components which check out proper authentication, error handling, and logic for the legacy API and middleware service.

 ### **Test 1: Legacy API Authentication**